 Largest Cheerleading Cheer in China

-On May 2018, the largest cheerleading cheer was done by over 1,800 people in Shenyang, China.
-The cheer they chanted was "the most beautiful Shenyang."
+On December 23, 2018, the largest cheerleading cheer was done by over 2,102 people in Hangzhou, Zhejiang, China.
 It was recorded by the Guinness Book of World Records.

 Largest Cheer Pyramid Had 60 People